 FINDING YOUR LOST DOG

-Dogs that run away, usually escape for one of two common reasons: they’re following an alluring scent (including during mating season!), or they were escaping in panic, often as a result of a terrifying sound (like fireworks).
+Dogs that run away, usually escape for one of three common reasons: they’re following an alluring scent (including during mating season!), they were escaping in panic, often as a result of a terrifying sound (like fireworks), or a gate that was supposed to be closed was left open.
 While lost cats hide, lost dogs ROAM!
 How far your dog will travel depends on a few things:

 - Weather: Bad weather is a barrier for traveling as much distance.

 - Terrain: Dogs in residential areas typically travel less distance than in rural areas, because of obstacles such as fences.

 - Your dog’s appearance: People are more likely to contain a smaller or “friendly” looking dog than an “aggressive” or larger one.
 Similarly, “Pure-bred’ looking dogs carry “value”—people are more confident that it’s a lost pet that someone is looking for.